gregphillips03/dsci401/README.md

 > Again, it's good to go back and really think about the question we're asking.
 This helps us to determine what error metrics we should really be focused on.

-+ Here, a good question to ask is,
++ Here, a good question to ask is:

 > When a record is attributed to an AECOM Employee, how often does my classifier correctly predict that?.